shortstheory/dtn-unetstack/README.md

             CapabilityReq req = new CapabilityReq(link, DatagramCapability.RELIABILITY);
             Message rsp = request(req, 500); // this could take a while if we have a lot of links if (rsp.getPerformative() == Performative.CONFIRM) {
-                subscribe(link);
+                // NOTE: need to subscribe to the PHY for each link as well! subscribe(link);
+                // subscribe(phy-for-this-link)
                 reliableLink = link;
                 break;
             }